Zambozoo/deep_dark_doorway/README.md

 Use Reinforced Deepslate, Lodestone, and Warden Hearts to create Deep Dark Doorways to teleport quickly across the overworld!

 # Installation
+Download the repository zip file and extract the Data and Resource Pack zip files.

 Drop the Data Pack Zip directly into your `.minecraft/saves/<WORLD_NAME>/datapacks/` folder for whichever world you want.

 Place the Resource Pack Zip directly into your `.minecraft/resourcepacks/` folder.